Arrival at Los Cabos International Airport in San Jose del Cabo

 Stock Up at Costco

 Bring you Costco card, because you’ll want to stock on supplies at Costco on the outskirts of Cabo.
-We bought tons of food for the eight Exotic Estates team members who would be sharing Casa Cortez.
+We bought tons of food for the eight Exotic Estates team members who would be sharing at our villa.

 We bought…